I See Dead People…Learning from the Hod Carrier

 In his photo, August Sander decided to photograph the giver of bricks and not the receiver.
 His focus on the humble Hod Carrier reminds me of the immigrants’ willingness to contribute their skills to each other, to their families, and to the community.
 This philosophy of contribution is one of EDiS’ founding principles and can be witnessed today in every action by every EDiS employee.
 From retirees to new hires, from skilled laborers to engineers, from clerical staff to our valued field managers, selfless contribution is what sets EDiS apart.

-So, are the lessons from 1908 relevant in 2011?
+So, are the lessons from 1908 relevant in 2020?
 I think they are.
-At EDiS, we are blessed with balance, dignity, spirituality, and contribution.
+At EDiS, we are blessed with balance, dignity, spirituality, contribution, and individualism.
 Thank you Hod Carrier!